EligaServices/djangocms-content-expiry/README.rst

 Setting: CMS_CONTENT_EXPIRY_DEFAULT_CONTENT_EXPIRY_EXPORT_DATE_FORMAT
 ---------------------------------------------------------------------
 The default string format that should be exported for the expiry date in the csv file export.
 Uses formats suitable for python datetime strftime.
-Defaults to: "%Y/%m/%d %H:%M"
+The default is set as: "%Y/%m/%d %H:%M %z"

     CMS_CONTENT_EXPIRY_DEFAULT_CONTENT_EXPIRY_EXPORT_DATE_FORMAT